ericholscher/ericholscher.com/site/blog/drafts/google-book-sprint-2013.rst

 The outcomes we wanted people to come away with were:

 * Understand how to become a member of the OpenMRS community
-* Feel confident to write a basic addon module
+* Feel confident to write a basic add-on module
 *